en_USEnglish

 Data link layer

 The data link layer is the second layer of the OSI model.
-It is responsible for management transmission errors and data frame synchronization.
-It divides the data into smaller frames, sends them over the network and makes sure they are received correctly by the destination device.
+It is responsible for handling transmission errors and synchronizing data frames.
+It divides data into smaller frames, sends them over the network, and ensures that they are received correctly by the destination device.

 Network layer

 The network layer is the third layer of the OSI model.
 It is responsible for routing data across the network.
-It determines the optimal path for routing data from sender to receiver, using IP addresses.
-It is also responsible for the fragmentation and reassembly of data packets.
+It determines the optimal path to deliver data from the sender to the receiver using IP addresses.
+It is also responsible for fragmenting and reassembling data packets.

 Transport layer

 The transport layer is the fourth layer of the OSI model.
-It is responsible for establishing a reliable connection and transmitting data between application processes on sender and receiver devices.
+It is responsible for establishing a reliable connection and transmitting data between application processes on the sending and receiving devices.
 It can use protocols such as TCP (Transmission Control Protocol) to ensure data integrity and reliability.

 Session layer